TinoMako/100DaysOfCloud/Journey/003/Readme.md

 ## Introduction

 ✍️ So today l will be creating an EC2 instance then launch it using the AWS Console.
-EC2 is one of the most popular offering from AWS and l want yo know more about it.
+EC2 is one of the most popular offering from AWS and l want to know more about it.

 ## Prerequisite